 Dog Trainer Experience

 How well does the trainer’s dog perform?
 If the situation is new, does the trainer’s dog appear confident and happy?
 Is the dog trainer experienced?
 Do they require equipment for the dog to perform?
 Is the person you meet the skilled trainer working with your dog, or do they have apprentices learning to do the training?
 If they are training your dog, how much time do they spend breeding and preparing to compete?
 Does this interrupt your dog’s ability to enjoy their stay?
-How many years have they been training?
+How many years have they been training or in business?
 Did they receive the proper guidance when learning how to train?
 Have they titled a dog in a dog sport?
 How many dogs have they owned?
 Did that dog have a fulfilling existence?
 Have they owned a dog before their current one?
 Unfortunately, many trainers appear significant at first glance, but most have years ahead of them to perfect their skills.
 Therefore, If something seems off or suspicious, follow your gut feeling and move to the next business.